-IFRS 15 "Revenue from Contracts with Customers" (effective for annual periods starting on or after 01/01/2017)
+• IFRS 15 "Revenue from Contracts with Customers" (effective for annual periods starting on or after 01/01/2018)

-In May 2014, the IASB issued a new standard, IFRS 15.
+In May 2014, the IASB issued a new Standard, IFRS 15.
 The Standard fully converges with the requirements for the recognition of revenue in both IFRS and US GAAP.
-The new standard will supersede IAS 11 "Construction Contracts", IAS 18 "Revenue" and several revenue related interpretations.
-The Group will examine the impact of the above on its Financial Statements, though it is not expected to have any.
-The above have not been adopted by the European Union.
+The key principles on which the Standard is based are consistent with much of current practice.
+The new Standard is expected to improve financial reporting by providing a more robust framework for addressing issues as they arise, increasing comparability across industries and capital markets, providing enhanced disclosures and clarifying accounting for contract costs.
+The new Standard will supersede IAS 11 "Construction Contracts", IAS 18 "Revenue" and several revenue related Interpretations.
+The Group will examine the impact of the above on its Financial Statement.
+The above were adopted by the European Union - the effective date is 01/01/2018.